Cabo Blanco Nature Reserve, Costa Rica

 The gorgeous white-sand beach of Playa Cabo Blanco lies in a half-moon bay framed by cliffs and rocky headlands.

-Take nothing from the park with you (besides your trash of course).
+Take nothing with you from the park (besides your trash of course).
 Even driftwood and empty shells are part of the maritime life cycle.